Life in Ice - Untersee

-Initial demonstration that non-destructive, non-contact L.I.F.E. detection of microbes living within lake ice was feasible was first accomplished during the 2008 Tawani Expedition to Lake Untersee, Dronning Maud Land, Antarctica.
-The observation has now been confirmed by studies at Lake Fryxell in the McMurdo Dry Valleys.
+Non-destructive, non-contact L.I.F.E. detection of microbes living within Antarctic lake ice was first accomplished during the 2008 Tawani Expedition to Lake Untersee, Dronning Maud Land, Antarctica.
+The observation has since been confirmed by studies at Lake Fryxell in the McMurdo Dry Valleys.

 The findings mean that it may one day be possible to search from orbit for L.I.F.E. signatures of photosynthetic organisms in the polar regions of Mars, the ice moons of the outer planets, and the frozen regions of exoplanets in neighboring star systems.

-The dry valleys of Schirmacher and Untersee Oases lie due south of Cape Town, South Africa in the Russian sector of Antarctica.
+The dry valleys of Schirmacher Oasis and Untersee lie due south of Cape Town, South Africa in the Russian sector of Antarctica.